-- (1) For the audit of our financial statements, including the review of our quarterly financial statements and for services normally provided by the auditor in connection with statutory and regulatory filings.
-The 2009 audit fees include fees for audit services related to our acquisition of NetThruPut.
-The amount for 2008 includes audit fees for MX and its subsidiaries and also reflects fees for audit services related to our business combination with MX and MX's acquisition of an additional 21.9 percent ownership interest in BOX. - (2) For assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported in (1), including the audit of the pension plan for our employees, French translation services and a Section 5970 report on internal control procedures at a service organization. - (3) Fees for services provided to MX related to tax compliance, tax advice and tax planning.
+- (1) For the audit of our financial statements, including the review of our quarterly financial statements, for services relating to the IFRS opening balance sheet, and for services normally provided by the auditor in connection with statutory and regulatory filings.
+The 2009 audit fees include fees for audit services related to our acquisition of NTP. - (2) For assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported in (1), including the audit of the pension plan for our employees, French translation services, a Section 5970 report on internal control procedures at a service organization and other services provided in connection with information technology controls. - (3) Fees for tax advisory services provided to MX. - (4) Fees for services provided to NGX relating to its margining system.